circlefin/verite/packages/docs/blog/2022-06-15-verifiable_credentials_and_verite_nft_allowlist.md

 }
 ```

 Once again, the first thing we check is that the user has a valid SIWE session.
 This route takes a body that includes the verifiable presentation we had sent to the user previously.
-So, the next step is to call the Verite function `decodeVerifiablePresentation` to then be able to extract the verifiable credential and call the `decodeVerifiableCredential` function.
+So, the next step is to call the Verite function `verifyVerifiablePresentation` to then be able to extract the verifiable credential and call the `verifyVerifiableCredential` function.

 As with our `requestAllowlist` route, we now need to get the issuer DID key and look up the user's delegated DID key.
 From there, we can use the issuer key to call the Verite library function `buildKycVerificationOffer`.
 We use the results of that call and the user's DID key to call the Verite library function `buildPresentationSubmission`.